Lison18/unit_3/README.md

             self.parent.current = "LoginScreen"
 ```

-This code defines a method "try_register" for user registration that receives input data from four different text fields, namely "uname", "email", "e_passwd", and "c_passwd".
+This code defines a method "try_register" for user registration that receives input data from four different text fields: "uname", "email", "e_passwd", and "c_passwd".
 If the entered passwords do not match, an error is displayed in both password fields.
 Otherwise, the method creates a new object of the "database_handler" class using the "project3.db" database and creates a new table named "users" in the database if it doesn't exist already.
 The user's information is then inserted into the "users" table using the "insert_user" method, and the database connection is closed.
 The method prints the message "Registration completed" and sets the current screen to the "LoginScreen".

 ### Success criteria 2:  The application has to allow the user to add and delate all his grades in IB